-Like other reviewers have mentioned, they all seem to work the same.
+These are the best cheap shampoos and conditioners.
+I have used all of the following shampoo and conditioners: Strawberries and Cream - lightly moisturizing, not heavy, but I do not care for the overpowering scent.Passion Fruit Smoothie - lightly moisturizing, not heavy, nice light scent.Kiwi Lime Clarifying - slightly drying shampoo, the conditioner is my favorite because it feels like it weighs my hair down the least out of all of them although not the most moisturizing, smells amazing.Extra Body - not drying like many other volumizing shampoos, the conditioner is nice but feels like it leaves a residue after a few days, smells kind of grandma-ey to me.Like other reviewers have mentioned, they all seem to work the same.
 None of the formulas I have tried contain silicones.
 They do not dry out my hair, with the exception of the Kiwi Lime, which is a clarifying shampoo, so that is expected.
 I will say that it is not the most clarifying shampoo I have used.
 I feel like the Suave clarifying works better, but it also leaves my hair drier.
 I have fine hair, oily at the roots, and damaged at the ends.
 I use these shampoos and conditioners everyday.
 My favorite combination is the Extra Body shampoo and the Kiwi Lime conditioner.
 Those together leave my hair soft, shiny, and not weighed down.
 I do have to use a lot of the conditioner (no matter which formula I use) since my hair is damaged, but for the price, I can afford to do so.
 Just to give you an idea, I go through almost two bottles of conditioner for every one bottle of shampoo I use.
 I used to work at a salon and I have tried just about every salon brand out there.
 After needing a shampoo and conditioner at the last minute, I picked these up since they do not contain silicones and cost less than a dollar.
 Now this is all I use.
 I recommend trying them since they are less than a dollar a bottle, so if they don't work for you, its not a big loss.

-When I do co washes I also use it. my hair is soft has good slip and smell hmmmmmmmmmm lovely.
+LOVE LOVE LOVE, the Moisture Milks in Stawberries and Cream.The smell is devine and it last a long time. the shampoo leave my hair clean yet soft and the conditioner just finishes the perfect wash.When I do co washes I also use it. my hair is soft has good slip and smell hmmmmmmmmmm lovely.
 It cost $10.95 ttd each wich is about the cheapest you can get here.
 I am done using expensive Shampoos and conditioners because in the last few months of using VO5 my hair is actually healthier.
 At time I add oils for an extra boost.